bhavesh0124/Deep-Variational-Auto-Encoders/README.md

 # Deep-Variational-Encoders
-Pytorch implementation of Deep VAR, on CIFAR 10 and MNIST Dataset
+Pytorch implementation of Deep VAR, on CIFAR 10 and MNIST Dataset.